eellak/gsoc2021-audio-annotation-tool/README.md

 python manage.py runserver
 ~~~

-Fianlly visit http://localhost:8000/admin, navigate to users/your superuser ans set can_create_projects to true so you can start creating projects.
+Visit http://localhost:8000/admin, navigate to users/[your user] and set can_create_projects to true so you can start creating projects.

+Visit https://labelbuddy.io/ and sign with the following credentials:

+  - **Username**: demo
+  - **Password**: labelbuddy123

+in order to create projects, upload files and annotate them.